codacy/pulse-user-docs/docs/index.md

 ## 2. Pushing data to Pulse

-Currently, Pulse provides a push-based integration with your workflow using one of the following alternatives:
+Pulse provides push-based integrations with your workflow using the following alternatives:

 -   **One-click integrations**